mayankagarwal19911/metallica/README.md

-# metallica
+# Metallica
-This Git Repo holds microservices for trade application
+This application holds microservices for trade application

 This is the POC named as Metallica that comprises of multiple microservices each independent of each other